 Studying business administration is a subject best learned by doing, and that’s exactly how it is taught here.
 Whether you spend your time working with an actual company, starting your own business or contracting as a consultant, you will walk out of Florida Tech with the confidence to take on the business world.
 The same is true of students who pursue one of our graduate degrees in business administration, which include the Master of Business Administration (MBA) and the Doctor of Business Administration (DBA).

-The MBA program, in the Bisk College of Business, offers a professional degree whereby students gain hands-on experience in applying key concepts that span core business disciplines of accounting, finance, marketing, management, and economics.
-Our MBA program focuses on honing technical and managerial skills necessary for dealing with the global challenges of the 21st century.
-A key component is creating solutions while working effectively in a multicultural team environment.
-Students in the MBA program learn about strategic management and executive leadership necessary to address complex problems associated with today’s technology-driven environment.
+The Master of Business Administration (MBA) is a professional degree that gives students hands-on experience in applying key concepts that span core business disciplines of accounting, finance, marketing, management, and economics.
+Our focuses on honing technical and managerial skills necessary for dealing with the global challenges of the 21 century.
+A key component is creating solutions while working effectively in a multicultural team environment. learn about strategic management and executive leadership necessary to address complex problems associated with today’s technology-driven environment.
 Business faculty with a strong entrepreneurial spirit bring into the classroom a depth of knowledge and real-world experience within and across industry sectors.

 Florida Tech’s MBA program has been designed in a way that allows students to explore what it takes to be an entrepreneurial leader to add value and manage change in a global environment.
 You will become an effective communicator through networking with business leaders and successful entrepreneurs.
 You will learn how to think critically, solve complex problems, and collaborate effectively all while placing theory into practice.
 You will apply critical thinking through experiences such as analyzing business cases and related ethical issues, exploring new venture development, conducting financial analysis of publicly traded firms, and developing strategic plans for multinational corporations.
 Florida Tech’s MBA program places great value on leadership, innovation, and entrepreneurial spirit.
 This is reflected through key opportunities provided to MBA students such as intercollegiate competitions, market research projects, financial analyses, management consulting experience, and much more.
 As a future business leader, you will gain practical experience in applying theories, methodologies, and techniques learned in the classroom to addressing real-world issues.